How is Business Insurance Created and Distributed?

 It is simply IMPOSSIBLE for an Off-The-Shelf Insurance Policy to have been tailored for a specific Business.

-Distribution of Off-The-Shelf Insurance
+Distribution of Business Insurance

-Brokers/Agents receive either direct or indirect compensation in return for their distribution efforts.
+Brokers or Agents receive either direct or indirect compensation in return for their distribution efforts.
 The most common form of direct compensation to Brokers is Commission.
 Commissions vary however some can reach > 35% of a given policy premium, and depending on the jurisdiction there may or may not be a requirement for Brokers to disclose such commissions to a Business.

 Various Brokers market themselves as Consultants however such marketing is vastly flawed for the following reasons: